 Now you know what goes into a value proposition, but what does a good value prop look like?

-One of the best ways to learn is by looking at examples, so we collected ten examples of successful companies that make it immediately clear what they can do for you and ran through the four questions above for each one.
+One of the best ways to learn is by looking at examples.
+So we collected ten examples of successful companies when they were starting out that makes it immediately clear what they do.
+You can use these as inspiration for coming up with your own.

 What is the company selling?
 A free website.

 What is the benefit of using it?
-A free website.
+It’s free.

 Who is the target customer for this product or service?
 People who want a personal blog or a business site.